 Here is the most recent life cycle chart.
 This chart is an opinion piece, for fun and conversation starting, not complete, nor actual analysis.
 For those new to this, this chart strives to plot the current state of some clothing and accessory vendors - including some historically described as purveyors of preppy, trad, or Ivy style such as L.L.
 Bean, J. Press, Brooks Brothers, and Ralph Lauren - as they evolve from young, innovative companies on the left of the chart to company shells on the right.

-The broad characteristics of each stage are as follows (and all characteristics don't apply to all companies):
+The broad characteristics of each stage are as follows (and all characteristics don't apply to all companies on the chart):

 - A company serves demanding clients in authentic environments significantly better then competitors.